 - Capital One miles don’t expire.
 You can also transfer your points to another eligible Capital One rewards account if you are planning to close a card.

 - There’s no limit to how many Capital One miles you can earn, making it easy to save up for large purchases.

-- Capital One offers flexible travel purchase redemption with the Purchase Eraser.
+- Capital One offers flexible travel purchase redemptions.
 Miles can be used to cover any portion of a travel charge made on an outside site (redeemed as a statement credit).

-- You can transfer Capital One miles to one of 15 travel partners at a rate of 2:1.5 for most partners.
-Despite the apparent drop in value, a few transfer options actually get you more for your mile.
+- You can transfer Capital One miles to more than 15 travel partners at a rate of 1:1, 2:1.5 or 2:1.
+Despite the apparent drop in value for some partners, a few transfer options get you more for your mile.

 - You can redeem any number of Capital One miles at any time.
 You can apply as little as 1 mile to an eligible purchase and cover the rest with cash.

 - There is no major U.S. airline on Capital One’s list of travel partners.
 While Chase partners with United and Southwest Airlines and American Express partners with Delta, the transfer options with Capital One are much more limited.

 - You lose value when you redeem for cash back.
 Statement credits and checks only get 0.5 cents per mile.